 There is also nothing to stop Adobe raising the prices when they feel like it, changing the terms of the licensing when they feel like it or even discontinuing the application when they feel like it.
 This is terrible for any business, but more so for the millions of one-man business owners who have trustingly put all their eggs in one Adobe basket over the years.

-The trouble with Adobe's greedy plan is that there is no real alternative at the moment and they know it!
-I recently tried to do everything that I do on a daily basis with Bridge, Photoshop and Lightroom by using only Aperture.
+The trouble with Adobe's greedy plan is that there is no real alternative at the moment and they know it.
+I recently tried to do everything that I do on a daily basis with Bridge, Photoshop and Lightroom by using only Aperture and that's no longer supported by Apple.
 It's nearly impossible to do the job with the same degree of precision, speed and quality, despite it being a great application.
 Unless a stand is taken early, I fear that I’ll have no choice but to go with the flow, however much I hate being coerced down that path.

 Put simply, I don’t want to be put in front of an Adobe firing squad and told, “Pay up or else!”